szymach/c-pchart/README.md

 - Added a factory service for loading the classes.

 - Moved all constants to a single file 'src/Resources/data/constants.php'.
 This file is *required* for the library to function.
-If you use the factory class, the file is loaded automatically.
+It is now loaded via Composer.

 Installation:
 ================